niklopez-analytics/Data_Analytics_Portfolio/Projects/Financial_Performance_Analysis/README.md

-# 📊 Financial Performance Dashboard - Data Analytics Portfolio Project
+# 📊 Financial Performance Dashboard

 This interactive **Financial Performance Report** was created to monitor and analyze key financial and operational metrics for a business.
 Built for executive-level decision-making, the dashboard provides a clear and concise overview of revenue, profit, units sold, product performance, and country-specific performance.